mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Patches & Tweaks.md

 ### [NV Compatibility Skeleton](https://www.nexusmods.com/newvegas/mods/68776)

-A skeleton with compatibility for the latest mods
+A skeleton with compatibility for the latest mods.
+This needs to be placed under all your other mods.

 :::info On the left pane in MO2: